Demian Maia: Middleweight Championship fight

-Post Title Fight
+Post-title fight

 Maia was then expected to fight Alan Belcher on 15 September 2010, at UFC Fight Night 22.
 However, on 1 August 2010, Belcher withdrew from the fight after undergoing emergency eye surgery for a detached retina.
 Belcher stated on his Twitter account that he started to lose the vision in his right eye while in Brazil.
-As a result, Maia was also pulled from the event and faced Mario Miranda on 28 August 2010, at UFC 118.
-Maia defeated Mario Miranda via unanimous decision.
+As a result, Maia was also pulled from the event.
+He would face Mario Miranda on 28 August 2010, at UFC 118.
+Maia won the bout via unanimous decision.

 Maia faced Kendall Grove on 4 December 2010, at The Ultimate Fighter 12 Finale. where he won by unanimous decision.

 Maia faced Mark Muñoz on 11 June 2011, at UFC 131, where he lost a close contest by unanimous decision.

 Maia defeated Jorge Santiago on 8 October 2011, at UFC 136 by unanimous decision.

 Maia was expected to face Michael Bisping on 28 January 2012, at UFC on Fox 2.
 However, Bisping replaced an injured Mark Muñoz on the same card against Chael Sonnen, while Maia faced undefeated Chris Weidman at the event.
 Weidman defeated Maia via unanimous decision.
 The fight was initially announced as a split decision but the judges actually scored it as a unanimous decision, clarified by UFC President Dana White in a tweet.

 Drop to welterweight

-After deciding to drop to the 170 pound division, Maia faced Dong Hyun Kim in a welterweight bout on 7 July 2012, at UFC 148.
+After deciding to drop down to the welterweight division, Maia faced Dong Hyun Kim in a welterweight bout on 7 July 2012, at UFC 148.
 The bout was stopped in forty-seven seconds by referee Mario Yamasaki, after Maia took Kim down and finished him with strikes from the mounted position.
 UFC commentator Joe Rogan said that Kim had broken a rib, but it was later revealed that he suffered a major muscle spasm.

 Maia fought Rick Story on 13 October 2012, at UFC 153.
 Maia defeated Story via first round submission due to a neck crank.

 Maia next faced Jon Fitch on 2 February 2013, at UFC 156.
 He dominated the former title challenger for all three rounds, earning a lopsided unanimous decision victory with all three judges scoring the fight 30–27.
 Maia credited B.J.
 Penn and his gameplan against Fitch at UFC 127, which Maia admitted he emulated to earn his victory.

 Maia was expected to face Josh Koscheck on 3 August 2013, at UFC 163.
 However, Koscheck was forced out of the bout with an injury and as a result, Maia was pulled from the card as well.

 For his fourth fight at welterweight, Maia faced Jake Shields on 9 October 2013, at UFC Fight Night 29.
 As expected, the contest between the two decorated jiu-jitsu practitioners took place mostly on the ground with Maia losing a split decision.

 Maia faced Rory MacDonald at UFC 170 in Las Vegas, Nevada, on 22 February 2014.
 He lost the fight via unanimous decision.
 Despite the loss, the bout won Maia his first Fight of the Night bonus award.